ctfrancia/AGS/README.md

 }
 ```

+### Reasons for error
+#### Authentication
+- "Authorization header missing" - this will be returned is no `Bearer` token is submitted in header
+- "Wrong authorization strategy"  - this will be returned if the authorization strategy is not "Bearer"
+- "Permission denied" - this will be returned if the user within the JWT doesn't have the appropriate role to access the route in question

+#### Policies
+- "No policies found" - this will be returned if the policy number or name for which is search is incorrectly applied *or* if there is no policy found.

+#### Clients
+- "No user found" - this will be returned

 the reason for the array is because as the server grows there maybe different reasons and array of strings, or number for specific reasons, will be added.

 - `localhost:3000/user/id/:id` - `:id` represents the user id you are searching for.
 The return will be a JSON object of the user or if none is found a JSON object of the error format found about